thavlik/machine-learning-portfolio/README.md

 - [4D Variational Autoencoder](experiments/abstract/vae4d/README.md), used for fMRI

 ### Supervised
 These experiments make use of ground truth provided with the data.
-Ground truth for medical data typically constitutes that of an attending physician.
+Ground truth for medical data typically constitutes the judgment of one or more attending physicians.
 - [RSNA Intracranial Hemorrhage Prediction](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection)
 - [CQ500](http://headctstudy.qure.ai/dataset)
 - [TReNDS fMRI](https://www.kaggle.com/c/trends-assessment-prediction/data)